Zenith-17/InkSync/README.md

 ## Features

-The real-time whiteboard provides the following key features:
+InkSync is a real-time whiteboard which provides the following key features:

 ### Drawing:
 - Use a pencil with three different colors.